UK-SBCoA-EbbertLab/brain_cDNA_discovery/illumina_pipeline/README.md

           --transcriptome      <path to reference transcriptome ".fa" file>

-          --bam  <Path to aligned ".bam" files.
+          --bam                <path to aligned ".bam" files.
 If you have files that are already aligned you can use this parameter to filter reads and only keep reads that uniquely align one transcript in your transcriptome file (MAPQ>255).
 If you specify this parameter only need to specify a the --transcriptome parameter as a complement, all other parameters will be ignored>